Helium: Extraction and use

 After an oil drilling operation in 1903 in Dexter, Kansas produced a gas geyser that would not burn, Kansas state geologist Erasmus Haworth collected samples of the escaping gas and took them back to the University of Kansas at Lawrence where, with the help of chemists Hamilton Cady and David McFarland, he discovered that the gas consisted of, by volume, 72% nitrogen, 15% methane (a combustible percentage only with sufficient oxygen), 1% hydrogen, and 12% an unidentifiable gas.
 With further analysis, Cady and McFarland discovered that 1.84% of the gas sample was helium.
 This showed that despite its overall rarity on Earth, helium was concentrated in large quantities under the American Great Plains, available for extraction as a byproduct of natural gas.

-This enabled the United States to become the world's leading supplier of helium.
 Following a suggestion by Sir Richard Threlfall, the United States Navy sponsored three small experimental helium plants during World War I. The goal was to supply barrage balloons with the non-flammable, lighter-than-air gas.
 A total of 5700 m3 of 92% helium was produced in the program even though less than a cubic meter of the gas had previously been obtained.
 Some of this gas was used in the world's first helium-filled airship, the U.S. Navy's C-class blimp C-7, which flew its maiden voyage from Hampton Roads, Virginia, to Bolling Field in Washington, D.C., on December 1, 1921, nearly two years before the Navy's first rigid helium-filled airship, the Naval Aircraft Factory-built USS Shenandoah, flew in September 1923.

 Although the extraction process using low-temperature gas liquefaction was not developed in time to be significant during World War I, production continued.
 Helium was primarily used as a lifting gas in lighter-than-air craft.
 During World War II, the demand increased for helium for lifting gas and for shielded arc welding.
 The helium mass spectrometer was also vital in the atomic bomb Manhattan Project.